• Home

 To accomplish this in Google Forms, you’ll make a “Multiple choice grid” question instead.
 You can then name each position on your Likert Scale using the Columns labels.

-How do you make a 5-point scale in Google Forms?
+How do you make a 5-point Likert scale in Google Forms?

 You have two options to make a 5-point scale in Google Forms.
 The first is to change the question type to “Linear scale” manually.
-Then, set the values to go from 1-5.
+Then, set the values from 1-5.

 A faster method is to type in your question first.
 Google Forms will typically understand the intent of the question and change the question type accordingly.
 Let’s say you enter “Rate our new product from 1 to 5” in the question field.
 The 5-point scale should appear automatically.